Halva: Myanmar (Burma)

-Halva can be found in ethnic Indian, Jewish, Arab, Persian, Greek, Balkan, and Turkish community stores and delicatessens.
-It is increasingly offered by upscale restaurants in some areas.
-Besides being imported, it is manufactured in the United States, with the largest producer being Brooklyn-originated Joyva.

 Turkey

 In Turkey halva is served for special occasions such as births, circumcisions, weddings and religious gatherings.
 The tradition is for semolina halva to be served at funerals, when someone leaves or returns from Hajj, and during Ramadan.

 For this reason, flour (un) halva is also called in Turkish ölü helvası, meaning "halva of the dead".
 The expression "roasting halva for someone" suggests that the person referred to has died.